act-rules/act-rules.github.io/_rules/device-motion-user-interface-7677a9.md

 ## Expectation

-For each registered [device orientation event][device orientation] or [device motion event][device motion] in the test target one of the following is true:
+For each registered [device orientation event][device orientation] or [device motion event][device motion] in the test target at least one of the following is true:

 - **no changes:** The registered event does not cause [changes to the content][changes in content] of the [web page][]; or
 - **same result:** There is at least one set of [instruments][instrument], where each [instrument][] is in the same [web page][] of the registered event or can be found in a [clearly labeled location][] from that [web page][], causing the same [changes in content][] as the event.